Los Angeles Chapter 7 Attorney

 When Can You File Chapter 7 Again in CA?

-In California, you can file for Chapter 7 bankruptcy again after a waiting period of eight years from the date of your previous Chapter 7 filing.
-This waiting period allows you to utilize the benefits of a Chapter 7 discharge once again.
-However, it's important to note that bankruptcy laws can be complex, and it's advisable to consult with a Chapter 7 bankruptcy attorney to understand your specific situation and ensure compliance with all requirements.
+In California, you may file for Chapter 7 bankruptcy again after a waiting period of eight years from your previous Chapter 7 filing date.
+This waiting period lets you use Chapter 7 discharge benefits again.
+Bankruptcy law can be complex, so always check the timing or consult with a Chapter 7 bankruptcy attorney about your situation.

 Don't go through the Chapter 7 bankruptcy filing process alone.
-For a 30-minute complimentary consultation with a personal bankruptcy lawyer at RHM LAW LLP, contact ustoday.
+For a 30-minute complimentary consultation with a personal bankruptcy lawyer at RHM LAW LLP, contact us today.

 RHM LAW LLP